-• decide what provisions need to be repealed or amended.
+Decide what provisions need to be repealed or amended.

-2.3 How to Decide What Provisions need to be Repealed or Amended to find out what matters are to be repealed before writing any final provisions.
+2.3 How to Decide What Provisions need to be Repealed or Amended

+How can you decide what provisions need to be repealed or amended?
 As with much in legislative drafting, the best work on this is done at the research and design stages, rather than when you are actually drafting.
-Start
+Start to find out what matters are to be repealed before writing any final provisions.